-All in all, Operation Christmas Tree delivered 214 Christmas trees to Sonoma County families last year, provided 67 families with a hot meal on Christmas Eve and Christmas Day, and provided Christmas gifts for 70 families.
+All in all, Operation Christmas Tree delivered 214 Christmas trees to Sonoma County families, provided 67 families with a hot meal on Christmas Eve and Christmas Day, and provided Christmas gifts for 70 families in 2020.

-In recognition of their incredible community service, Tory and Jesse were awarded the Press Democrat’s North Bay Spirit Award.
-And, as Tory commented: “this award belongs to our community, without them, none of this would have been possible.”
+In recognition of their incredible community service, Tory and Jesse were awarded the Press Democrat’s North Bay Spirit Award 2020.
+As Tory commented: “this award belongs to our community, without them, none of this would have been possible.”

-2021 is going to be even bigger and better, with a commitment to provide 800 Sonoma County families with a fully decorated Christmas tree that they can choose themselves at the newly launched Operation Christmas Tree Farm!
-Starting on November 27th, 2021, families can once again experience the magic of Christmas.
+2022 is going to be even bigger and better, with a commitment to provide 800 Sonoma County families with a fully decorated Christmas tree that they can choose themselves at the Operation Christmas Tree Farm!
+Starting on November 26th, 2022, families can once again experience the magic of Christmas.
 We invite you to join us as one of our families, a volunteer or a donor.